NEW YORK (Reuters) - In public health circles, New York City is known for its long war on lead poisoning.

 Columbia University Environmental Sciences graduate student Franziska Landes has been testing soil around the former industrial neighbourhood for months.
 Among the scores of backyards Landes has tested, most have had at least one reading above the EPA’s 400 parts per million lead safety threshold for areas where children play.

 Aiming a futuristic-looking XRF analyzer gun into the soil, Landes quickly found one spot, along a jogging path, whose reading was five times that level.

 “Wow, that’s a high one,” Landes said.
 Several other readings on the same path were lower, but still above the EPA threshold.

-Nagin, director of New York’s lead-poisoning program, said her department hasn’t usually prioritized soil risks in an urban environment where children’s access to yards is limited.
+Nagin, director of New York’s lead-poisoning programme, said her department hasn’t usually prioritised soil risks in an urban environment where children’s access to yards is limited.
 She recently met with Columbia researchers and is taking a deeper look.